OctopusSamples/SpaceCloner/docs/UseCase-KeepInstancesInSync.md

 For this example will clone a specific project, but it will exclude infrastructure accounts as those will likely be difference between data centers.

 The other options are:
-- The variable cloning is set so it will only create a new variable if it comes across it.
-- Overwrite custom step templates as they will likely have changed with the process.
+- `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
+Any new variable found will be added.
+- `OverwriteExistingCustomStepTemplates` - Set to `True` so the step templates are kept in sync.
+You might have made some recent changes to the step template.
 It is important to keep them up to date.
-- It will overwrite existing lifecycle phases as we want to keep those in sync.
+- `AddAdditionalVariableValuesOnExistingVariableSets` - set to `false` to skip variables values found for the same variable name.
+- `OverwriteExistingLifecyclesPhases` - Set to `false` as the two instances will have different phases.

 ```PowerShell
 CloneSpace.ps1 -SourceOctopusUrl "https://instance1.yoursite.com" `